totegamma/GithubApps-content-resource/README.md

-# GithubApps Content Resource
+# Concourse GithubApps Content Resource

-Clone Github private repository without personal credential.
+A [Concourse](https://concourse-ci.org/) resource for Clone Github private repository without personal credential.

 ## Limitation
 This is WIP project, so there are many limitation.
 Feel free to implement and PR <3